Martha McSally: Political positions

 When she served in the U.S. House, McSally was a member of the Tuesday Group, a congressional caucus of moderate Republicans.
 She was a member of the Republican Main Street Partnership.

 The American Conservative Union gives McSally a lifetime 75% conservative rating; she received a yearly rating of 84% in 2018.
 The fiscally conservative political action committee Americans for Prosperity gave her a rating of 87% in 2018.
-Conservative Review gave McSally a 37% conservative score in 2018, and Heritage Action for America gave her a 59% conservative rating.
+Conservative Review gave McSally a 37% conservative score in 2018, and Heritage Action gave her a 59% conservative rating.
 Conversely, the American Civil Liberties Union gave McSally a rating of 23% in 2016, and the Americans for Democratic Action gave her a 5% score.

 Abortion

 McSally identifies as "pro-life" or anti-abortion and in 2018 said she "opposes abortions in nearly all cases, with exceptions for rape, incest and the mother's health and life."
 In 2015, she voted for a 20-week abortion ban, joining other Republicans in what was mostly a party-line vote.
 In 2018, McSally voted to defund Planned Parenthood.
 She supports banning federal funding for abortions but opposed a government shutdown over defunding Planned Parenthood that same year.

 Asked whether the Supreme Court's decision in Roe v.
 Wade should be overturned, McSally did not take a position.
 In May 2019, she was asked about a law passed in Alabama that would ban abortions even in cases of rape or incest.
 McSally initially did not take a position, calling it a "state issue," but she later announced that she opposed the law because she supports exceptions for rape and incest.

 Planned Parenthood, which supports legal abortion, gives McSally a lifetime rating of 12% and Population Connection, which is pro-abortion rights and supports voluntary family planning, gave her a 33% score in 2016.
 NARAL Pro-Choice America gave her a 7% pro-choice rating.
 National Right to Life Committee, which opposes legal abortion, gave her a rating of 87% pro-life in 2018 and 100% pro-life in 2019.
 Population Connection gave McSally a 25% grade in 2015 and a 0% in 2017.
 In 2018, she was endorsed by Arizona Right to Life, which opposes legal abortion.